decentraland/catalyst-owner/docs/glossary.md

 ### Active Entity

-An entity that is current deployed on a pointer, thus all active entities represent the live content of Decentraland: scenes, profiles, wearables, etc.
+An entity that is currently deployed on a pointer, thus all active entities represent the live content of Decentraland: scenes, profiles, wearables, etc.

-### Deployment History

-Each time a new version of a Deployment is done on a `pointer`, the `Active Entity ` content changes and the previous active content passes to be part of the pointer history.
-The list of deployments done on a pointer order by timestamp represent the history.

 ### Pointer